bbchallenge/bbchallenge/src/routes/contribute.md

 - The code that generated the <a href="/method#seed-database" rel="external">seed database</a> is available [here](https://github.com/bbchallenge/bbchallenge-seed) and is discussed on the [forum](#)

-- The [forum](#) maintains the list of all <a href="/method#deciders" rel="external">deciders</a>, you can pick one and try to reproduce it and see if yours decide the same machines
+- The forum [maintains the list of all applied deciders](https://discuss.bbchallenge.org/t/currently-applied-deciders/32), you can pick one and try to reproduce it and see if yours decide the same machines

-If you reproduce results of the busy beaver challenge please share about your reproduction on the dedicated section of the [forum](#).
+If you reproduce results of the busy beaver challenge please share about your reproduction on the dedicated section of the [forum](https://discuss.bbchallenge.org/c/results-reproduction/9).

 <a id="this-website"></a>